The Future of

 We first began to market this unique daily tracking and goal-setting tool back in the fall of 2004, almost 13 years ago, as a Palm OS app.
 We ported it to the iOS in March of 2010.
 So, we’ve been around for a long time, much longer than most other App Store vendors, and our plan is to continue in this business.

 For some time we’ve been focusing our development resources on What I Did.
-Once that goes live, our plan is to turn again to getting the new version of TraxItAll out.
+Once that goes live, our plan is to turn our focus again to getting the new version of TraxItAll out.

 What You Should Do